MrBrezina/holistic-study/README.md

 This repo includes:

+- the fonts used
 - the website we used to collect participants’ responses
 - the data/responses collected
 - Jupyter notebooks used to process the data and provide descriptive statistics

 We have used other software to analyze the data.

+### Font

+The Holicissimo fonts used to create the samples.

 ### Website